Vip3rLi0n/iqoptionapi/README.md

 ## Community based API for IQ Option
 - Do note that I am not actively developing this API *publicly* so I may or may not update this repository at all.
+- PLEASE, feel free to do pull request or create an issue if you found an issue that I might be able to fix.

 # Use the original documentation which is:
 https://iqoptionapi.github.io/iqoptionapi